0x1bitcrack3r/XSS-Finder/README.md

 - HTTP Trace with fake headers XSS
 - Dump server values for Forms
 - Dump server values for Parameters

+# Blind XSS Server
+- Host Blind xss server in your pc with outbound to inbound connection

+# Blind XSS File
+- Change values in blind xss file according to your own needs

 # Dumping and Recoder Information
 - Dumper can dump server parameters, forms, etc